Answers to Garden & Landscaping Frequently Asked Questions

 4. When and how much do I water my new lawn?

-Saturate the area with water immediately, after installation, ensure all edges and corners are thoroughly saturated – to check, lift a corner and make sure the ground underneath is wet.
-Insert finger in the soil under the sod , it should be moist to a depth of 4 cm.
-Keep consistently moist for 10 days then after the first mowing you can cut back to 1” of water per week, taking into account mother nature.
+Saturate the area with water immediately after installation, ensuring all edges and corners are thoroughly saturated.
+To check, lift a corner and make sure the ground underneath is wet.
+Insert finger in the soil under the sod, it should be moist to a depth of 4 cm.
+Keep consistently moist for 10 days then after the first mowing you can gradually cut back to 1” of water per week, taking into account mother nature.

 5. How do I prevent weeds in my lawn?